El Nido Tour A Islands: The Beauty, Worth The Return

 I don’t like repeating things; I don’t reread books, I don’t re-watch films, and I don’t travel to the same place, at least not if I can help it.
 My reasoning is I got more books waiting to be read, I already know how a movie is going to end, and I will not live forever to waste time revisiting places when there’s so much more to explore in this world.
 But some things in this life are worth repeating, especially if it’s something beautiful.
 That’s why I didn’t mind taking Tour A in El Nido despite doing it in 2014.

-Admittedly, I had another reason; I want a better memory.
-The first time I took this tour my phone got water damaged that I didn’t have photos of the Big Lagoon, the Secret Lagoon, and 7 Commandos.
-That’s 3 islands out of 4; I know right, it sucks.
-I’d been presented a chance to do over, I could only be grateful.
+Admittedly, I had another reason; I wanted better memory.
+The first time I took this tour, my phone got water damaged, and I didn’t have photos of the Big Lagoon, the Secret Lagoon, and 7 Commandos.
+That’s 3 islands out of 4; I know, right?
+It sucks.
+I’d been presented with a chance to do over, I could only be grateful.

 It is easy to find the best deals for El Nido tour package because El Nido is a popular tourist destination.
 In our case, we went with Sealand Venture.
-We found its little kiosk in front of Ocean Vista Inn being manned by a woman.
-We approached her, introduced ourselves, then we wrote down our names on their log book.
+We found its little kiosk in front of Ocean Vista Inn.
+We the woman manning the kiosk and introduced ourselves.
+She asked us to write down our names on their log book.